fastify/fastify/docs/Plugins-Guide.md

 <a name="start"></a>
 ## Let's start!
-Awesome, now you know everything you need to know about Fastify and its plugin system to start built your first plugin, and please if you do, tell us!
+Awesome, now you know everything you need to know about Fastify and its plugin system to start build your first plugin, and please if you do, tell us!
 We will add it to the [*ecosystem*](https://github.com/fastify/fastify#ecosystem) section of our documentation!

 If you want to see some real world example, checkout:
 - [`point-of-view`](https://github.com/fastify/point-of-view)